 CREATIVE WRITING & TEACHING

-At St. Francis College in Brooklyn, she is an Assistant Professor of Literature, Writing and Publishing; Director of Undergraduate Writing; MFA Creative Nonfiction Coordinator; and Assistant Director of the Center for the Advancement of Faculty Excellence (Assistant Director of Curriculum Design & Assessment Specialist).
+At St. Francis College in Brooklyn, she is an Assistant Professor of Literature, Writing and Publishing; Director of Undergraduate Writing; MFA Creative Nonfiction Coordinator; and Interim Chair of Interdisciplinary Studies.

-Her work has appeared in publications including Electric Literature, Creative Nonfiction, LitHub, the Kenyon Review, the Huffington Post, the Guardian, Salon, and Elle.
+Her work has appeared in publications including the Los Angeles Review of Books, Electric Literature, Creative Nonfiction, LitHub, the Kenyon Review, the Huffington Post, the Guardian, Salon, and Elle.

 PopMatters wrote of Weird Girls, “I’d like to buy a hundred copies and donate one to every public library within a 100-mile radius of my house to ensure that the next generation of women growing up all around me will have easy access to this necessary little lighthouse with its bloody but unbowed heart of feminist grotesquerie.”